 - Employee Control: Many companies and managers still live in the previous work regime, where the employee is watched all the time and enters at 8 am, has lunch at 12 pm, returns at 13 pm and leaves at 17 pm.
 Nowadays, it is not always the person who spent the most time sitting in front of the computer who produced the most.
 If you’re an “old-school” manager who NEEDS to control every second of your employees, there are tools like ManicTime which allow full control of all the time the employee used the computer, what websites and software they used and how long they stayed in each tab / window.
 It is the home office with MUCH MORE control than you have with employees in person.

 - Not everyone can work from Home Office: Not every employee has Home Office equipment or the discipline required.
 And that can disrupt the home office of an entire area / business.
-But for those who do not have this discipline, the ManicTime can help.
+But for those who do not have this discipline, the ManicTime can help on all of that.

 I believe the biggest impediment is the culture of many companies / managers, who still have the boss rather than leader mentality, because if you put the positives and negatives on paper, there is no justification for not allowing remote work, at least, a few days a week.

 It's very cool for the company to be relaxed, cool, fun, toast every week, but I believe the vast majority prefer to work from home.
 Get up from PC at 17h and 17: 01 already available to go to a movie theater, walk the boardwalk, etc ..

 I have already talked about advantages, disadvantages and now we need to break some myths and false paradigms about remote work: